williamg/williamg.github.io/_posts/2017-05-17-my-time-at-cmu.md

 did from taking the course.
 Being the first class on data sturctures and algorithms, increasing my mastery of those topics will definitely help me in the long run.

+### FOCUS

+FOCUS is the Fellowship of Catholic University Students.
+I've been Catholic my whole life and immediately sought other like-minded students on campus.
+What I found were 4 dedicated missionaries who invited me to join bible studies, participate in discipleship, and just hang out with other Catholic students at Carnegie Mellon.
+I think without this connection, I could have had a rough time not just in my faith life, but in my every day life.
+The Catholic community at CMU provided a solid group of friends and a sense of community that I don't think I would have had otherwise.

 ## Recruiting and Internships

 One thing I didn't really expect going into CMU was the extent to which major